Polynomiality of factorizations in reflection groups: Introduction

 Given a set of generators $R$ of a multiplicative group $G$, we ask the natural enumerative question: How many ways can an element $\omega\in G$ be factored as a product of $m$ elements from $R$?
 Given $G$ and $R$, we denote these integer counts by $f_m^\omega\in\Z_{\geq 0}$.
 We seek to understand the structural properties of these numbers, especially in the setting of reflection groups.

 A special case of this setup is the classical problem of counting factorizations of a given permutation $\omega\in S_n$ as a product of transpositions.
 It is well known that such factorizations in $S_n$ are equivalent to degree-$n$ holomorphic maps from a complex curve to the projective line with ramification specified by $\omega$ over one point and simple ramification at $m$ additional points \cite{CavalieriMiles}.
-These counts are of long-standing interest in combinatorics, functional analysis, algebraic geometry, integrable systems, and physics, dating back at least to Hurwitz's work in functional analysis in the late 19th century \cite{Hurwitz}.
+These counts are of long-standing interest in combinatorics, functional analysis, algebraic geometry, integrable systems, and physics, dating back at least to the pioneering work of Hurwitz in the late 19th century \cite{Hurwitz}.

 Hurwitz's foundational work suggested the importance of studying \emph{transitive} factorizations in $S_n$---that is, factorizations $\rho_m\cdots\rho_1=\omega$ where the subgroup generated by the transpositions $\rho_1,\dots,\rho_m$ acts transitively on $\{1,\dots,n\}$.
 In terms of maps of complex curves, transitivity is equivalent to the condition that the domain is topologically connected.
 Let $\widetilde f_m^\omega$ be the number of length-$m$ transitive factorizations of $\omega\in S_n$.
 One of the most remarkable results about these numbers is the celebrated ESLV formula, proved by Ekedahl, Lando, Shapiro, and Vainshtein, which relates the counts of transitive factorizations to intersection numbers on moduli spaces of curves.